cryptrade-project/cryptradecoin-mn-setup-guide/README.md

 ## Introduction

-This guide is for a single masternode, on a Ubuntu 14.04, 16.04 or 18.04 64bit server (VPS) running headless and will be controlled from the wallet on your **local computer (Control wallet)**.
+This guide is for a single masternode, on a Ubuntu 14.04, 16.04 or 18.04 64bit server (VPS) running headless and will be controlled from the wallet on your **local computer (Control wallet or Local Wallet)**.
 The wallet on the the VPS will be referred to as the **Remote wallet**.

 **Basic Requirements:**